 In the video, I mention how gridded data can be generated via satellite imagery and machine learning techniques.
 Of course, such data can be generated also via other means.

-This video is based on the data used for this article: Climate warming in Europe, municipality by municipality
+This video is based on the data used for in this interactive web interface, presenting municipality-level data for most European countries:

-Municipality-level data for Italy can be accessed through this interactive interface: In marcia con il clima
+Municipality-level data for Italy can also be accessed through this interactive interface: In marcia con il clima

 For more details on the methodology, check out the following notes: